 Key encryption managers have very clear differences from Hardware Security Modules (HSMs.)
 The main differences reside in how the HSM encryption keys can be used by a Key Manager or HSM.
-There are other more important differentiators, however, let’s start with how key managers leverage open standards, like the Key Management Interoperability Protocol (KMIP), and what exactly an HSM is.
+There are other more important differentiators, however, let’s start with how encryption key managers leverage open standards, like the Key Management Interoperability Protocol (KMIP), and what exactly an HSM is.

 HSM Key Manager Key Usage - What goes in “Can” Come Out With KMIP